IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 --- abstract

-This document details concerns about how Internet of Things (IoT) devices use IP addresses and DNS names.
+This document details considerations about how Internet of Things (IoT) devices use IP addresses and DNS names.
 These concerns become acute as network operators begin deploying RFC 8520 Manufacturer Usage Description (MUD) definitions to control device access.

-Alos, this document makes recommendations on when and how to use DNS names in MUD files.
+Also, this document makes recommendations on when and how to use DNS names in MUD files.

 --- middle